Spanish Phonetic Transcription Translator and Pronunciation Dictionary

 Highlighting of high-frequency Spanish words

-A special option allows you to highlight high-frequency Spanish words.
+If you click Advanced options, you will see a special option that allows you to highlight high-frequency Spanish words.
 The words from different frequency intervals will be highlighted in the following colors:

 If you want to make the frequency analysis of your text and obtain the detailed statistics, please use Spanish word frequency counter.